wandadrizzle/100DAYSOFCODE/journal/2024/100DAYSOFCODE-2024.md

 ![Introduction to C# COC](../../assets/certificates/sololearn-introduction-to-csharp.jpg)
 ![Introduction to SQL COC](../../assets/certificates/sololearn-introduction-to-sql.jpg)

-Yesterday, the 10th of March 2024, I declares on [X](https://twitter.com/wandadrizzle/status/1766896181827785179) that these are my goals for the week:
+Yesterday, the 10th of March 2024, I declared on [X](https://twitter.com/wandadrizzle/status/1766896181827785179) that these are my goals for the week:

  - To not break my #Replit100DaysOfCode and @sololearn streaks
  - Finish reading 'Make it Stick'